ElementsProject/lightning/doc/REPRODUCIBLE.md

-# Reproducible builds for c-lightning
+# Reproducible builds for Core Lightning

-This document describes the steps involved to build c-lightning in a reproducible way.
+This document describes the steps involved to build Core Lightning in a reproducible way.
 Reproducible builds close the final gap in the lifecycle of open-source projects by allowing maintainers to verify and certify that a given binary was indeed produced by compiling an unmodified version of the